Randy Moss Bio And Facts

 - Moss ran indoor track at Marshall University his sophomore year and was one of the best runners in the country.

-- He has four children with Libby Offutt named Senali, Thaddeus, Sydney, and Montigo.
+- He has four kids with Libby Offutt named Senali, Thaddeus, Sydney, and Montigo.

 - Moss and Offutt broke off their marriage and he is now married to Lydia Moss.

-- Thaddeus Moss (Randy’s son) played college football at North Carolina State and Louisiana State (LSU) before being selected in 2020 by the Washington Football Team as an undrafted free agent.
+- Thaddeus Moss (Randy’s son) played college football at North Carolina State and Louisiana State (LSU) before being signed in 2020 by the Washington Football Team as an undrafted free agent.

 - Moss ran the 40-yard dash in only 4.25 seconds and is one of the fastest NFL players of all time.